dstackai/dstack/docs/examples/stable-diffusion.md

 # Stable Diffusion

-This tutorial will demonstrate how to use the [`diffusers`](https://github.com/huggingface/diffusers) library to generate images using a pretrained Stable Diffusion model.
+This example demonstrates how to generate images using a pretrained Stable Diffusion model.

 !!! info "NOTE:"
-    The source code of this tutorial is available in the [Playground](../playground.md).
+    The source code of this example is available in the [Playground](../playground.md).

-## Requirements
+## 1. Requirements

 Here is the list of Python libraries that we will utilize: